YingLiu4203/old-dev-blog/_posts/2017-07-18-TypeScript-Vue-Tour-01.md

 }
 ```

-With trhese resources ready, create the initial `index.html` following the PWA principles.
-It has the following content:
+With trhese resources ready, create the initial `index.html` in the project root folder following the PWA principles.
+It is also based on the above Google codelabs and has the following content:

 ```html
 <!DOCTYPE html>